yeast-io/yeast.js/README.md

 You can use it to get the information of the user, the torrent, the forum, and so on.

 We've also provided the `cli` command to help you get what you want in an advanced way.
+Please, [click here](./docs/cli.md) for more information

 ## Usage of yeast.js